abhirockzz/jaxrs-sse/README.md

 ## Shortcut

-I have pushed a ready-to-use to [Docker Hub](https://hub.docker.com/r/abhirockzz/gf5-b-8-jaxrs-example/), so you can also directly execute `docker run --rm -t -p 8080:8080 -p 4848:4848 -p 8181:8181 abhirockzz/gf5-b-8-jaxrs-example` and it will pull the image directly from Hub
+I have pushed a ready-to-use to [Docker Hub image](https://hub.docker.com/r/abhirockzz/gf5-b-8-jaxrs-example/), so you can also directly execute `docker run --rm -t -p 8080:8080 -p 4848:4848 -p 8181:8181 abhirockzz/gf5-b-8-jaxrs-example` to pull the image directly